web-platform-tests/rfcs/rfcs/testdriver_set_time_zone.md

 ## Details
 Changing the time zone is not available via normal web APIs.
-To test the effect of changing time zone on the `ontimezonechange` event there needs to be a way to instruct the browser to act as if the time zone is changing: this WebDriver extension provides that ability.
+To test the effect of changing time zone on the `timezonechange` event there needs to be a way to instruct the browser to act as if the time zone is changing: this WebDriver extension provides that ability.